philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_qeq.rst

 LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` page for more info.

-These qeq fixes will ignore electric field contributions from :doc:`fix efield <fix_efield>`.
+The qeq fixes are not compatible with the GPU and USER-INTEL packages.

 Related commands
 """"""""""""""""